 L (Linguistic) – Language skills

 P (Programming) – The unconscious programs that are run by us in our mind

-Neuro Linguistic Programming (NLP) is also defined as a process driven outcome oriented psychology which deals with the how of any given situation and the why (outcome) and is not concerned so much with the what (content) and the why (excuses for not doing anything) the last two having no bearing on the problem.
+Neuro-Linguistic Programming (NLP) is also defined as a process driven outcome-oriented psychology which deals with the how of any given situation and the why (outcome) and is not concerned so much with the what (content) and the why (excuses for not doing anything) the last two have no bearing on the problem.